nuitrcs/SQL_workshops/intermediate_sql.md

 );
 ```

-But you can also do the above query by joining tables together.  (`IN` is an expensive operation, meaning it can take a long time to run in large databases.)
+But you can also do the above query by joining tables together.  (`IN` is an expensive operation--it can take a long time to run in large databases.)

 ### Exercise 8